Grenfell Tower Disaster

 b) Individuals within the company for Gross negligence manslaughter (Inviduals aware of safety issues but intentionally hide information) or / and

-c) Other fraud or fraud related charges, fire safety offences or H&S offences
+c) Other fraud or fraud related charges, fire safety or Health and Safety offences

 * REPORTS & BLOGS * REPORTS & BLOGS * REPORTS & BLOGS

-UNEP Ozone Seretariat Fact Sheet on HFC & Low GWP Alternative as blowing agents in the manufacture of Insulation Foam
+UNEP Ozone Seretariat Fact Sheet on HFC & Low GWP Alternative as BLOWING AGENTS in the manufacture of Insulation Foam October 2015

-a) WHY use flammable materials (including refrigerant in Air conditioning or domestic refrigerators, and as a blowing agent in foamed insulation) when there are over 90 A1 class non-flammable1 alternatives availabe?
+a) WHY use flammable (A2Lor A3 class)1 refrigerants as a blowing agent in the manufacture of insulation used in building clading panels or as foamed insulation in equipment casing (e.g. domestic refrigerators)? when there are over 90 A1 class non-flammable1 alternatives availabe since 1928?

-c) WHY manufacturers like, Whirlpool, Kingspan, Celotex and Daikin (& their Cartel), not make it clear on their marketing materials (including sales leaflets & WEBSITES) that the products they sell, contains flammable materials? do not meet Advertising Standards Uthority (ASA) "The CAP Code - chapter 3" ?
+b) WHY manufacturers are ambiguous and do not make it clear on their marketing materials (including sales leaflets & WEBSITES) that the products they sell, contains flammable materials? to meet Advertising Standards Uthority (ASA) "The CAP Code - chapter 3"? or Health & Safety Standards